The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 DMF will post project updates on this webpage with links.
 There will also be announcements and information available through written notices, emails, text alerts, social media accounts, and VHF radio on Channel 16.

 DMF first launched this collaborative research survey in 2003.
 One and a half million dollars was provided by NOAA Fisheries for this survey work involving 10-day survey cruises using four commercial vessels fishing standardized bottom trawls.
 An important part of the survey design was the selection of some stations by fishermen and their involvement in determining sampling strata (distinct areas with set numbers of stations).
-The objective of this survey was to collect data that would improve our knowledge of fish populations and helping inform fishery management decisions.
+The objective of this survey was to collect data that would improve our knowledge of fish populations and help inform fishery management decisions.